 If you’re experiencing a leaking toilet, one common cause may be that the toilet bowl and tank are loosely attached, causing water to leak from the base.
 When released with excessive pressure, this can affect the structural integrity of your home.

-The toilet bowl and tank are typically attached using bolts and washers, which can become loose over time due to regular use, vibration, or other factors.
-While the bolts and washers can be tightened or replaced but this may not always solve the problem, so it’s best to hire someone with plumbing skills to handle this job.
+The tank connects to the toilet bowl typically using bolts and washers, which can become loose over time due to regular use, vibration, or other factors.
+While the bolts and washers can be tightened or replaced, this may not always solve the problem, so it’s best to hire someone with plumbing skills to handle this job.

-A broken toilet seal is another common cause of leakage.
-The rubber seal, also known as the wax ring, is a small, circular gasket between the base of the toilet system and the floor.
+Another common cause of leakage is a broken toilet seal.
+The rubber seal, also known as the wax ring, is a small, circular gasket between the toilet system’s base and the floor.
 Its primary function is to create a watertight seal to prevent leakage.

 The water from a flushing toilet runs through the drainage system and out of the house’s plumbing system.
-A broken seal can disrupt this process and cause water to seep through the gap between the base and the now wet floor as a result of the leak.
+Due to the leak, a broken seal can disrupt this process and cause water to seep through the gap between the base and the now-wet floor.

 There are a few different reasons why a toilet seal can break:

-• It can become brittle and crack dues to exposure to harsh cleaning chemicals or fluctuating temperatures
+• It can become brittle and crack due to exposure to harsh cleaning chemicals or fluctuating temperatures

 • If not correctly installed, it can become misaligned or damaged